Our consultation

 That is why LS Eco Advanced Cables has put forward proposals for a new sub-sea cable and onshore underground power transmission facility here on South Tyneside.
 Working with the Port of Tyne, the project would provide 500 direct jobs, and many more across the wider supply chain for local people – many of which would be highly skilled.
 Not only that, but it would play a key role in helping to decarbonise the UK economy* and put the North East firmly the map as part of the UK’s clean energy transition, with key infrastructure central to that transition.

-As part of developing our proposals, we want to hear from local people, businesses, organisations, community groups and beyond.
-Your views will help us shape and refine our proposals to ensure they reflect the needs and priorities of local people and businesses before we submit a formal planning application.
+As part of developing our proposals, we wanted to hear from local people, businesses, organisations, community groups and beyond.
+These views will help us shape and refine our proposals to ensure they reflect the needs and priorities of local people and businesses before we submit a formal planning application.

 *Job creation may vary depending on market growth and demand.